The Wild Geese: Casting

 Although Lloyd had both Richard Burton and Roger Moore in mind for their respective roles from a relatively early stage, other casting decisions were more difficult.
 As the mercenaries were mostly composed of military veterans (some of whom had fought under Faulkner's command before), it was necessary to cast a number of older actors and extras into these physically demanding roles.
 A number of veterans and actual mercenary soldiers appeared in the film.

 Northern Irish actor Stephen Boyd, a close friend of Lloyd's, was originally set to star as Sandy Young, the sergeant major who trains the mercenaries before their mission.
 However, Boyd died shortly before filming commenced and Jack Watson was chosen as a late replacement.
 He had previously played a similar role in McLaglen's 1968 film The Devil's Brigade.

-Lloyd had offered the part of the banker Matheson to his friend Joseph Cotten, but scheduling difficulties meant that he also had to be replaced, this time by Stewart Granger.
+Lloyd had offered the part of the banker Edward Matherson to his friend Joseph Cotten but scheduling difficulties meant that he also had to be replaced, this time by Stewart Granger.

-Burt Lancaster originally hoped to play the part of Rafer Janders who in Carney's book was an American living in London.
+Burt Lancaster originally hoped to play the part of Rafer Janders, who in Carney's book was an American living in London.
 Lancaster wanted the part substantially altered and enlarged.
 The producers declined and in his place chose Richard Harris.
 Lloyd initially had reservations about casting Harris because of his wild reputation – he was blamed for Golden Rendezvous going over budget by $1.5 million due to his drinking and rewriting the script.
 The insurers only agreed to Harris' casting if Lloyd put up his entire salary as guarantee, Harris put up half of his $600,000 fee, and that the producer would sign a declaration at the end of every day saying Harris had not held up filming due to drinking, misbehaving or rewriting lines.
 According to Lloyd: "I'd already made enquiries about the hold ups on Golden Rendezvous.
 I discovered the blame was not entirely Richard's.
 So, as I wanted him for the part, I took the gamble.
 And it was a gamble.
 If he'd misbehaved and he'd started losing days it would have come out of my pocket".
 Harris did not know about the arrangement until the end of the shoot.